Entering Recurring Charges (Subscription) Revenue Streams

 Where does this entry appear in the financial statements?

-Your revenue streams will be used to calculate the highlighted lines the Profit & Loss, Balance Sheet, and Cash Flow table shown below:
+Your revenue streams will be used to calculate the highlighted lines in the Profit & Loss, Balance Sheet, and Cash Flow table shown below: